 The evaluation agency will then send original evaluations to the South Dakota Board of Accountancy for final approval.

-- At least 24 semester or 36 quarter hours in accounting.
-These courses can include elementary/principles of accounting and at least one course each in:
+- At least 24 semester (36 quarter hours) in accounting.
+These courses must be delivered at the 300-level at minimum (bachelor’s, master’s or doctoral level) and include at least one course each in: